xspired01/anotherTodo/README.md

 ## Hooks in general

 Hooks MUST start with the word use.
-Their is useState, useEffect, etc. For custom hooks, they can be called anything, but must start with the word use.
+There is useState, useEffect, etc. For custom hooks, they can be called anything, but MUST start with the word use.

 ## Limitations